 - This dish can be served warm or cold and travels well - so it's perfect for a picnic or party.

-- If you want to make it more substantial, add a few cups of shredded rotisserie chicken and/or a half cup of crumbly feta.
+- If you want to make it more substantial, add a few cups of shredded rotisserie chicken and/or a half cup of crumbly feta or fresh mozzarella cheese.

-- This dish will keep in the refrigerator for up to two days.
-If you do keep in the fridge, we would suggest serving it cold.
+- If you do keep the pasta in the fridge, we would suggest serving it cold.
 The zucchini and squash have an unpleasant texture when reheated in a microwave.

 Pesto Pasta Salad Recipe